 - How does an endowment policy work?

 - Types of Life Insurance Endowments

 - next Steps

 An endowment policy is a type of life insurance policy in which the beneficiary will receive the face value of the policy upon the death of the insured or if the insured is still alive at the end of a specified period, whichever comes first.

 Endowment policies are contracts initially designed to combine life insurance and savings components.
 There are different endowment policies, such as those that last for 5, 10, 20, 25, or 30 years or until a certain age, like 65 years old.

-If you are still living after the set period of time, the face amount of the policy will be paid to you in one lump sum or installments.
-The premium payments for an endowment policy are higher than for traditional whole life contracts because they depend on how long you want the money to last.
+If you are still living after the set period, the face amount of the policy will be paid to you in one lump sum or installments.
+The premium payments for an endowment policy are higher than for traditional whole-life contracts because they depend on how long you want the money to last.

 Types of Life Insurance Endowments

 Endowments are not usually sold today because the tax consequences have changed and eliminated many benefits that used to make them attractive.